 In \cite[Prop.
-3.3 and 3.4]{abl15}, the additive version of the bottom isomorphism in the diagram \eqref{diag_AT} was established for the Vaksman-Soibelman quantum complex projective spaces~$\mathbb{CP}^{n}_{q}$.
-It yields a noncommutative version of the Atiyah-Todd basis~\eqref{basis}.
-All this seems interesting because Atiyah-Todd's method to prove the existence of the commutative diagram \eqref{diag_AT} uses the ring structure of K-theory, which is missing in the noncommutative setting.
-In the forthcoming subsection devoted to the multipullback noncommutative deformation of the complex projective spaces, not only we obtain an analogue of the Atiyah-Todd basis~\eqref{basis}, but also we establish analogues of the Atiyah-Todd identities \eqref{1st_AT_id} and~\eqref{equiv_2nd_AT_id}, which are lacking in~\cite[Prop.
+3.3 and 3.4]{abl15}, only the additive version of the bottom isomorphism in the diagram \eqref{diag_AT} was established for the Vaksman--Soibelman quantum complex projective spaces~$\mathbb{CP}^{n}_{q}$.
+It yields a noncommutative version of the Atiyah--Todd basis~\eqref{basis}.
+All this seems interesting because Atiyah--Todd's method to prove the existence of the commutative diagram \eqref{diag_AT} uses the ring structure of K-theory, which is missing in the noncommutative setting.
+In the forthcoming subsection devoted to the multipullback noncommutative deformation of the complex projective spaces, not only we obtain an analogue of the Atiyah--Todd basis~\eqref{basis}, but also we establish analogues of the Atiyah--Todd identities \eqref{1st_AT_id} and~\eqref{equiv_2nd_AT_id}, which are lacking in~\cite[Prop.
 3.3 and 3.4]{abl15}.